 Therefore, before making any rash decisions, Petracca suggests reconsidering your job before uprooting your whole career.
 “Many times, people change careers because they’re fed up with working for company X, or they’re fed up with occupation Y — maybe, for instance, your parents pushed you into a career you weren’t really interested in,” she says.
 “But you’re always in a better position if you’ve been thoughtful as to why you want something different — namely, you’re looking toward another career, rather than running away from your current one.”

 With that in mind, Petracca recommends thinking seriously about the following questions before diving into something new:

 - Introspection: Why this career?
 Why now?
 What’s attractive about this new career?
 What will you be giving up?
 What will you be gaining?

 - Research: How much do you know about the new career?
-Do you understand the difference between a dietician and a nutritionist?
-Have you researched the different types of specialties (for example, school/hospital/community dietician)?
+Do you understand the difference between, say, a dietician and a nutritionist?
+Have you researched the different types of specialties?
 Have you investigated licensure requirements?
 Do you need a degree, or certification only?

 - Accessibility: Are there programs near you and/or online that you can attend?
 When, where and how long are the programs offered?